pavelsof/asjp/README.rst

 asjp
 ====

-A library of three functions. ``ipa2asjp`` takes an IPA-encoded sequence (string or list) and converts it into an ASJP-encoded sequence of the same type. ``asjp2ipa`` tries to do the opposite. ``tokenise`` takes an ASJP-encoded string and returns a list of tokens.
+A library of three functions. ``ipa2asjp`` takes an IPA-encoded sequence and converts it into an ASJP-encoded sequence. ``asjp2ipa`` tries to do the opposite. ``tokenise`` takes an ASJP-encoded string and returns a list of tokens.

 >>> from asjp import ipa2asjp, asjp2ipa, tokenise
 >>> ipa2asjp('zɛmʲa')